 Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 Students discover, design, develop, implement and evaluate a service-learning project based on an authentic community needed in a local educational or youth serving organization.
-Working closely with community partners, students identify community issues that can be addressed through Service-Learning projects.
+Working closely with community partners, students identify community issues that can be addressed through service-learning projects.
 With these projects, Champlain College students do not have to wait to be contributors to their communities.
 Rather, they go out and make an impact right now.

-In the past, Champlain College students have worked with area youth to develop a public campaign against hate words and combated de facto segregation by creating a multi-cultural harvest feast with students who then promoted their learning to their classmates through a multimedia presentation.
+Our students have worked with area youth to develop a public campaign against hate words and combated de facto segregation by creating a multi-cultural harvest feast with students who then promoted their learning to their classmates through a multimedia presentation.
 Other students have created an anti-bullying campaign, while others promoted global awareness and civic education by leading a Model UN experience.
 The results of these projects of made the lives of many people just a little bit better and provided an opportunity for area youth to show leadership within their communities.
 Most importantly, these projects ensure that Champlain College pre-service teachers demonstrate the ability to work as a team member and advocate for students and families.

 This experience is often transformative for students as they develop an identity more inclusive of diversity and more aware of their own capacity to make change.
 One student noted that,